pablo-meier/Pablog/frog-sources/About-Site.md

 I found [this guide][19] (part two [here][23]) a pretty great read on these topics, too.

-Frog uses Bootstrap by default, but I went with [Foundation][33] since I knew it better.
+Frog uses Bootstrap by default; I went with [Foundation][33] since I knew it better.
+Now I'm trying to stay off both.

 ## Perf